 In 2015, Facebook influenced 52% of consumers’ online and offline purchases as compared to 36% in 2014.
 This increase clearly points to the fact that if you engage social media users right, nothing can keep you from converting them into customers!
 Since engagement is the key here, it is a good idea to include more interactive experiences like an online survey in your social content.

 People are quite done with unidirectional flow of information reflected in blogs, e-books, and white papers.
 They want a more immersive and dynamic experience, which interactive experiences promise.
-So how about posting more of interactive-cum-educational-cum-fun quizzes, calculators and assessments on your timeline.
+So how about posting more of interactive-cum-educational-cum-fun quizzes, calculators, and assessments on your timeline.
 You will see the number of shares, likes, and comments skyrocket (think viral)!
 You will also notice an increase in social media click-throughs, so you can direct more users to your website to continue interacting with them!
 Look at BuzzFeed!
 They get 75% of their website traffic from social media!

 Twitter is no different.
-33% Twitter users follow a brand and 79% users are likely to recommend brands they follow.
-Some of the ways you can include interactive experiences in your Twitter feed is by tweeting a quiz, a calculator or an assessment link.
+33% of Twitter users follow a brand and 79% of users are likely to recommend brands they follow.
+Some of the ways you can include interactive experiences in your Twitter feed is by tweeting a quiz, a calculator, or an assessment link.
 You can also pin your tweet so that it stays atop and doesn’t drown under other tweets.
 Furthermore, when you are drafting the tweet try to keep it under 100 characters, preferably in a question form as they are 21% more likely to be responded to.
 You can also ask for a retweet as you will then have a 12x higher chance of being retweeted.

 #2 On Facebook’s Custom Tab

 While you can totally publish interactive content on your timeline, we think interactive content deserves a standalone spot on your business page.
 One of the advantages of giving it the hot spot on your profile is that it won’t drown under the weight of other posts on your timeline!
-Also, 91% B2B buyer like to consume interactive and visual content.
+Also, 91% of B2B buyers like to consume interactive and visual content.
 So, it makes sense you make it easy for a Facebook lurker (and your followers) to be able to spot interactive experiences easily on one of the tabs.
 They would love to engage with you through a piece of content they most prefer!
 You can learn how to add a tab on your business page with the help of the video below.

 #3 Think Ads